 In response to similar criticism from Trump in March, the agency said, “We implement the Twitter policies impartially for all customers, regardless of their historical past or political affiliation.”

-Trump is a prolific tweeter, and his account had greater than 59 million fans as of Tuesday afternoon.
+Trump is a prolific tweeter, and his account had more than 59 million fans as of Tuesday afternoon.
 The president makes use of Twitter almost every day to speak immediately with the public on issues affecting every facet of his administration.